Juneteenth and the End of the Civil War

 The freedmen are advised to remain quietly at their present homes and work for wages.
 They are informed that they will not be allowed to collect at military posts and that they will not be supported in idleness either there or elsewhere.

-Celebrations began in Texas the next year, and slowly spread throughout the country.
+Celebrations began in Texas the following year, and slowly spread throughout the country.
 Over 100 years later, in 1980, Texas became the first state to declare June 19 an official State holiday.
 Many other States are starting to also recognize the date as the official end of slavery in the United States.
+It is now a National Holiday.

-The day has alternatively called Freedom Day, Jubilee Day, Liberation Day and Emancipation Day.
+The day is alternatively called Freedom Day, Jubilee Day, Liberation Day, and Emancipation Day.
 Now it goes by Juneteenth, an amalgamation of June and Nineteen.